 I always recommend jotting down the date when you crack open an oil container.
 That way, if it’s still sitting around after two years, you know it’s time to dispose of it.
 Stale oil can have a noticeable impact on your saw’s performance, and it’s a small step to prevent potential issues.

 Here’s what happens if the chainsaw oil has gone bad:

 What Kind of Oil to Use on Your Chainsaw

 #1: 2-Stroke Oil

-You can opt for th 2-stroke oil mix.
+First, you can opt for a 2-stroke oil mix.
 Here you must mix oil and gas in a specific ratio for two-cycle engines.
 But, it is important to mix the right oil ratio to avoid insufficient lubrication, performance issues, smoky exhaust, leaking, and power loss.

 Gas to Oil Ratio

 As mentioned, you need to know the right gas-to-oil ratio.
 So, if you have a pre-1998 model, you should use a 32:1 ratio.
 On newer models, you should use a 40:1 or 50:1 ratio.

 Alternatively, I suggest checking the engine housing to make sure that it clearly states the appropriate ratio.

 #2: 4-Stroke Oil